opf/openproject/docs/installation-and-operations/faq/README.md

 Older installations of OpenProject are likely installed with a MySQL installation because the installer shipped with an option to auto-install it.
 With [pgloader](https://pgloader.io), it is trivially easy to convert a dump between MySQL and PostgreSQL installation.
 [We have prepared a guide](../misc/packaged-postgresql-migration ) on how to migrate to a PostgreSQL database if you previously used MySQL.

-### What is the recommended infrastructure sizing for the Enterprise on-premises edition, e.g. for the following number of users:
-•         The number of total users : 200
-•         The number of concurrent users: 50
-•         The number of expected projects: 150

-We assume that "number of concurrent users" was understood to represent the number of users looking at the OpenProject application at the same time.
-We typically use it to denote the number of users having an active request running against the OpenProject server.
-To give an example, a number of 50 would mean that 50 users are loading e.g. the home or another page of OpenProject at exactly the same time.
-To stress this explanation, those 50 users would have to refresh their browsers at exactly the same time.
-In our experience and judging from the estimated number of 200 total users, it is unlikely that more than 5% of the users will issue a request against an OpenProject server at exactly the same time.
-That would mean that you should calculate to serve 10 concurrent users.
-Using that assumption, we need about 16 OpenProject worker processes as some pages require to answer multiple requests.
-Our [official documentation](../operation/control/) estimates about 300 to 400 MB RAM but you could go higher to be on the save side.
-Therefore, 16 GB RAM should be sufficient to service all concurrent requests.
-This includes the RAM the OS and its services will take up.
-As to CPU, the only advice we can give is that of course, a faster CPU will result in a faster response time.
-The required HD space starts as 4 GB but really depends on multiple factors, i.e. the number of attachments that are uploaded.

-This assessment (that a single server will be sufficient) might change if you want to ensure a high availability.
-In that case it would be better to have a dedicated server for the database (ideally a cluster) and two or more application servers.
-Each application server can then be less powerful as the load is equally distributed between them.

-**Please note**: This is only a recommendation.
-Based on your usage patterns and requirements, there may be other hardware requirements.

 ### How can I migrate from Bitnami to the official OpenProject installation packages?

 Please follow these steps: